beaujeant/beaujeant.github.io/AppSec101/lab.md

 > Note: The option `-q` is avoid printing introducery and copyright message

-Now, we want to disassemble the `main()` so we know where to set a breakpoint.
+Now, we want to disassemble the `main()` function so we know where to set a breakpoint.

 ```
 (gdb) disassemble main